josh-mchugh/rediscovering-javascript/README.md

-# Rediscovering Javascript
+# Rediscovering JavaScript
 This project is to follow along with the book and practice the examples within it.
-Redicoving Javascript explores the new features of Javascript and how to use them effectively.
+Rediscovering JavaScript explores the new features of JavaScript and how to use them effectively.

 ## Chapter 1
-Javascript Gotcha
+JavaScript Gotchas
-This chapter explains common Javascript pitfalls when working with the language and how to overcome them with existing or new functionality.
+This chapter demostrates common  JavaScript pitfalls.
+When working within JavaScript it's good to know existing pitfalls and how to overcome them.